Right Brain Dominance: Benefits & Characteristics

 - The right side of the brain is the creative and emotional side.
 It is associated with visuospatial understanding.

-Having understood this, let us look at some of the advantages of training your child’s right brain, as well as a few ideas on how to do it.
+Having understood this, let us look at some of the advantages of right brain training for your child, as well as a few ideas on how to do it.

 The right side of the brain is found to be more active during creative behaviour.
 Make time and space for your child to be creative.